Cilia94/gulp-responsive/examples/multiple-resolutions.md

 # Multiple resolutions

-If you neet to resize one source image to one or more output images in different resolutions.
+If you need to resize one source image to one or more output images in different resolutions.

 ```js
 var gulp = require('gulp');